MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/pack-materials-packing-material-fees.md

 1. Expand the **Invoice and Delivery** FastTab and make the following settings here:

     - Under the **Sales tax** heading, enter the company's license number in the **Packing duty license number** field.
-    - Under the **Packing Material Fee** heading, enter the company's license number in the **License number** field. <!-- KFM: Are we entering the same license number in both fields?
-Or can we provide a more specific name for each of these licenses? -->
+    - Under the **Packing Material Fee** heading, enter the company's license number in the **License number** field.

 Now when you create and invoice a sales order that includes one or more items with packing materials, you will be able to see the packing material fees on the invoice.

 For customers that shouldn't pay packing material fees, delete the license numbers mentioned in the previous procedure.
 Invoices for customers that don't pay packing material fees show the weights of the materials, but not the fees.
 To see the fees your company will owe, go to **Inventory Management > Inquires and Reports > Packing material reports > Packing material fee calculation**.
-Here you can specify a range of dates and generate a report with all the packing material fees you owe for that period. <!-- KFM: It was hard to figure out who was paying for what and when in this paragraph.
-I think I got it right, but please confirm. -->
+Here you can specify a range of dates and generate a report with all the packing material fees you owe for that period.

 ## Print packaging material weights on invoices